VERGE-PROJECT/OAI_RAN_KPM_dataset/README.md

 ## 🔍 Usage Notes

 - Periodic weekly patterns observed
-- Uplink PRB shows higher variance than downlink
+- The traffic generation was made in the Uplink direction (for the PRB usage)
 - Throughput and PRB usage show strong correlation
 - Dataset is ML-ready (cleaned & structured)